Have you been diagnosed with a brain tumour? Order your free information pack.

 If successful, the treatment can be put forward to the appropriate authorities for approval to be licensed for use.
 This approval process can take several years.

-· aim to find out what happens when the drug is given to thousands of people in the general community
+· what happens, while thousands of people have received the drug in the general community

 · assess any long-term risks and benefits and any rare side-effects of the drug.